AMarqs/cub3d/include/lib/MLX42/docs/Colors.md

 ## Example

-In this small example we will create a white image:
+In this small example we will create a wcollisione image:

 ```c
 #include "MLX42/MLX42.h"